 Call to Order

 Chairman Eric Maxwell called the June 14, 2018 Board of Commissioners meeting to order at 6:32 p.m.
-All members of the Board were present.
+A quorum of the Board was present.
+All members were present.

 Invocation and Pledge of Allegiance by Commissioner Steve Brown